Is Heart Failure?

 - protruding neck veins

-- disorder of the heart muscle (cardiomyopathy) that causes the heart to become weak
+which is a disorder of the heart muscle that causes the heart to become weak

 - heart valve disease

-- certain types of arrhythmias (irregular heart rhythms)
+- certain types of arrhythmias, or irregular heart

 - high blood pressure